ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Published papers

-- Cost-effectiveness of medical migration for chronic kidney disease: A national study in China (with Yumeng Ao, Chao Yang, et al.), forthcoming at ***BMC Health Service***.
+- Cost-effectiveness of medical migration for chronic kidney disease: A national study in China (with Yumeng Ao, Chao Yang, et al.), forthcoming at ***BMC Health Service Research***.
 - [Differential responses to market competition by private and public hospitals in China: a longitudinal analysis](https://www.sciencedirect.com/science/article/pii/S0140673619323736), (with Junjian Yi, and Shaoyang Zhao), ***The Lancet***, 2019 (394): S37.
 - [The glorified mothers of sons: Evidence from sexcomposition and parental time allocation in rural China](https://www.sciencedirect.com/science/article/pii/S0167268117303165), (with Yi Fan, Junjian Yi, and Junsen Zhang), ***Journal of Economic Behavior and Organization***, 2018 (145), 249-260.